 Accounting

-Our doctoral program in the accounting field offers broadly based, interdisciplinary training that develops the student’s skills in conducting both analytical and empirical research.
+Our doctoral program in accounting offers broadly based, interdisciplinary training.

-Emphasis is placed on developing a conceptual framework and set of skills for addressing questions broadly related to accounting information.
-While issues of financial reporting, managerial accounting, corporate governance and taxation are the ultimate concern, special emphasis is given to applying basic knowledge of economics, decision theory, and statistical inference to accounting issues.
+Emphasis is placed on developing a conceptual framework and set of skills for addressing questions broadly related to information systems and frictions.
+While issues of disclosure, financial reporting, managerial accounting, corporate governance, and taxation are usually the ultimate concern, emphasis is given to applying basic knowledge of economics, decision theory, and statistical inference to approaching these issues.

-• Empirical and analytical research on the relation between accounting information and capital market behavior examines the characteristics of accounting amounts, the effect of accounting disclosures on the capital market, the role of analysts as information intermediaries, and the effects of management discretion.
-Issues examined also include the impact of financial information on stock and option prices, earnings response coefficients, market microstructure, earnings management, voluntary disclosures, and the effect of changes in accounting standards and disclosure requirements.
+• Research on the relation between accounting information and capital market behavior examines the characteristics of accounting amounts, the effect of accounting disclosures on the capital market, the roles of information intermediaries, and the effects of management discretion.

 Preparation and Qualifications